Syllabus

 Location and Time

-The Fall 2024 version of the course is a blend of online and in-person*.
+The Spring version of the course is in-person.

 Course Staff